MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/spf/deploy-spf.md

 ## Before you start

-Here are some considerations before you start deploying SPF:
+Here are some considerations before you deploy SPF:

 - Read the [planning article](plan-spf.md) to ensure deployment prerequisites are in place.
 - You can install SPF on a single server or on multiple servers.